snltd/SexyMF/README.md

 `node` binary needs to be in the `PATH` of the user you intend to run SexyMF as.

+If you are running Solaris 11 or an Illumos derivative such as SmartOS, OmniOS or OpenIndiana, you can get node from [the offical Node download page](http://nodejs.org/download/).
+If you are running Solaris 10, [Peter Tribble maintains an excellent port](http://www.petertribble.co.uk/Solaris/node.html) which installs every required file in a single SYSV package.
+32- and 64-bit versions should both be fine.

 A quick way to get up and running is to clone the Github repository and ask `npm` to install the required modules.